lefnire/habits-rails/README.md

 Deprecated original version of HabitRPG which was built on Rails & Backbone.js.
-It's been migrated to DerbyJS at [lefnire/habitrpg](/lefnire/habitrpg)
+You can find the old site [here](http://habitrpg-rails.herokuapp.com).
+This project has been migrated to DerbyJS at [lefnire/habitrpg](/lefnire/habitrpg)

 License
 -------